How to comply

-- There is an active network in the Wellington region run by privacy officers for privacy officers.
-This network - the Privacy Officers' Round Table, or "PORT" - meets on a quarterly basis in Wellington.
+- There is an active network in the Auckland, Wellington and Christchurch regions run by privacy officers for privacy officers.
+This network - the Privacy Officers' Round Table, or "PORT" - meets regularly.
 It has members from private sector agencies as well as government agencies.
-If you are interested in finding out more about PORT, our enquiries staff can give you contact details for the current liaison person.
+Further information is available here.

 - Privacy officers from all the District Health Boards also run a network, with meetings three times a year in Wellington.
 Again, for details about the contact person, call our enquiries staff.

 - Privacy officers in other regions may benefit from setting up a local network similar to PORT, or the DHB privacy officers' network.
 We are happy to assist in establishing privacy officer networks.